dataqa/nlp-labelling/README.md

 &nbsp;

 DataQA is a tool to label and explore unstructured documents.
-It is the only tool that uses rules-based weak supervision to significantly reduce the number of labels needed compared to other tools.
+It uses rules-based weak supervision to significantly reduce the number of labels needed compared to other tools.
 Here are a few things you can do with it:
 - Search your documents using Elasticsearch powerful text search engine,
 - Classify your documents,
 - Extract entities from your own data or from Wikipedia,